StatCan/aaw-security-proposal/02-azure.md

 > **Recommendation AZ-STR-01**: Customer Managed Keys be utlized where possible
 > within the Azure environment.

+> **Recommendation AZ-STR-02**: The Azure Key Vault key for storage encryption
+> be backed by a Hardware Security Module (HSM).
+>
+> There are two options:
+>
+> - Shared HSM: $1.28/key/month + $0.039/10000 transactions
+> - Single-tenant HSM: $6.208/hours (~$4,600/mnth)
+>
+> Automatic key rotation should be configured for storage encryption keys,
+> assuming this is available for all services.
+If it is not, then manual
+> rotation should occur every 90 days (3 months).

 ## Azure Kubernetes Service (AKS)

 With the foundational Azure configuration and network configuration,